joaoguilhermesa/dotfiles-arch-linux-hyprland/README.md

 Personal configuration files for my Arch Linux environment.

-Most configuration files were customized and maintained by me during the setup of my Arch Linux environment.
+Most configuration files were customized and maintained by me during the setup of my Arch Linux

 ## Overview